lyft/cartography/README.md

 Cartography is not the only [security](https://github.com/dowjones/hammer) [graph](https://github.com/BloodHoundAD/BloodHound) [tool](https://github.com/Netflix/security_monkey) [out](https://github.com/vysecurity/ANGRYPUPPY) [there](https://github.com/duo-labs/cloudmapper), but it differentiates itself by being fully-featured yet generic and [extensible](docs/writing-analysis-jobs.md) enough to help make anyone better understand their risk exposure, regardless of what platforms they use.
 Rather than being focused on one core scenario or attack vector like the other linked tools, Cartography focuses on flexibility and exploration.

-You can learn more about the story behind Cartography in our [presentation at BSidesSF 2018](https://www.youtube.com/watch?v=8TV9TSNh7pA).
+You can learn more about the story behind Cartography in our [presentation at BSidesSF 2019](https://www.youtube.com/watch?v=ZukUmZSKSek).

 ## Installation

 Time to set up the server that will run Cartography.
 Cartography _should_ work on both Linux and Windows servers, but bear in mind we've only tested it in Linux so far.
+Cartography requires Python 3.4 or greater.

 1. **Get and install the Neo4j graph database** on your server.